Thursday, August 31, 2017

 Pleasing God vs loved by him

 As a result there is nothing we can or should do to make ourselves more or less acceptable and loved by God than we already are right now in Christ.
-We are the beloved child of God.
-Nothing we do can make us any more (or less) so i.e. can cause God to love us more fully than he already does.
+We are perfect and beloved of God.
+Nothing can cause God to love us more fully than he already does.
+Nothing!
+So stop trying!

-However pleasing God, bringing joy to his heart is based on our faithful pursuit of him; our diligent obedience to him i.eour action/conduct, our "performance" if you will.
-This conduct has to do with our [2]relationship with God, the other is a matter of our status or legal standing before God.
+However pleasing God - bringing joy to his heart - is based on our faithful pursuit of him; our diligent obedience to him i.eour action/conduct or "performance" if you will.
+This conduct has to do with our ³relationship with God, the other is a matter of our status or legal standing before God.
+These are entirely different and separate, while connected at the same time.

 The former (being loved by God) answers the following:

-"Am I an infinitely and beloved child of God" to which scripture gives a resounding YES!!
+"Am I an infinitely and beloved child of God?"

 Pleasing God

 Do I please him?
 It depends on whether I am living for him and loving him with all my heart soul, mind and strength.
 This is a matter of my relationship with God evidenced by my trust in him and my ensuing faithfulness to him.
-Do I fully trust the fixed and settled love he already has for me and act accordingly i.e. in response through my faithful and loving pursuit of him?
+Do I fully trust the fixed and settled love he already has for me and act accordingly i.e. by my response of faithfully pursuing Him out of love?
+True pursuit of God is a response of love for and complete trust in what God has done for us in Christ.
+Pleasing God is built on the rock solid realty of God's infinite love perfectly secured for us in Christ.

 An Illustration